BillyDM/awesome-audio-dsp/ALGORITHMS_AND_TECHNICAL_PAPERS.md

 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
 - [`deip.pdf`] - High quality resampling and oversampling.
 - [`Signalsmith Audio Blog`] - An amazing and very useful collection of articles by Signalsmith Audio.
 The [`Let's Write A Reverb`] article is particularly excellent.
+- [`Freeverb3 - DSP References`] - A huge list of technical DSP resources focused mainly on reverb design.
 - [`Valhalla Blog`] - Valhalla DSP has an excellent blog linking many resources that helped them create their industry-leading reverbs.
 - [`Freeverb`] - An open-source reverb algorithm.
 - [`katjaas`] - Neat visual explanations of DSP mathematics and techniques.